Sansone Van

 There are several factors that will affect how long it will take for your house to cool down.
 Here are some of the most common ones:

-1. The age and model of your unit.
 If you installed your AC system when Milli Vanilli was on Billboard’s top 10 hits, it’s time to get a new air conditioner installed.
 Not only because a newer AC would cool your home faster, but because relatively recent environmental regulations require different refrigerant and air conditioning designs that are better for the environment and cool your home more efficiently.

-2. How often you change the air filters.
 Air filters get covered in dust and debris.
 If you don’t change them regularly, the caked dirt will block airflow.
 This, in turn, will cause your AC unit to work harder (and drive up your energy bill) without really cooling down your home.
 How often you need to change your air filters depends on how many people live in your home, whether you have any pets, whether you have any allergies, and which type of air filters you have in your home.
 Check them once a month.
 If they look dirty, change them.

 Need AC Service?